writethedocs/www/docs/conf/na/2015/news/more-conference-details.md

 Sprint projects include
 Mozilla's [MDN][mdn], [Wordpress][wordpress], and Write the Docs's [resources for documentarians][wtd-resources].
-[OpenNews][opennews] will join us to bring open source to journalism.
-You are also welcome to bring your own project to work on, or feel free to suggest your project for sprints and get others involved.
+[OpenNews][opennews] will also join us to bring open source to journalism.
+You are welcome to bring your own project to work on.
+Let us know and we will add it to the list on our website, so people will know it's an option.

 We encourage everyone to drop by on Sunday evening for our conference reception.
 You'll have a chance to get acquainted with each other over some drinks and